 On this webpage I address the issue general issues associated with evaluating the costs and benefits various issues associated with hydrogen production.
 The process of making hydrogen using electricity with water does not produce any carbon emissions.
 The files, spreadsheets and videos on this page allow you to download files associated with the A-Z analysis.
 This includes an analysis of production of natural gas (CH4) using a steam methane reactor (SMR) with alternative assumptions with respect to emission costs.
+I also discuss blue hydrogen and ammonia production.
 This illustrates how the assumption of electricity production emissions from natural gas affects the analysis.
 The SMR analysis illustrates the importance computing simple efficiency measures that can translate the cost of natural gas (USD/MMBTU) or electricity (USD/kWh) to the cost of hydrogen in USD/kg.
 For the SMR this is MMBTU/kg and for electrolysis, the efficiency is measured by the well known kWh/kg statistic.
 Once the levelized cost of the SMR is established, the electrolyzer cost is evaluated.
 This analysis considers use of renewable energy for electricity with low capacity utilization versus cost of electricity from natural gas and other fuel from merchant markets.
 This analysis includes the methods of accounting for the life an degradation of the stack.
-After establishing the costs of the SMR and Electrolyzer, the downstream costs of compression, storage, transport, and dispensing.
-Each of the downstream elements includes different drivers that can be evaluated using levelised cost.
-This includes storage cost that depend on the time in storage; the transport cost that depends on distance and time; the cost of dispensing that depends on the time to dispense and the load factor of dispensing the hydrogen.
-Once the downstream cost is established, the cost of vehicles and the cost of ammonia is discussed.
-On this page, I have included the files that address the different components of the levelised cost.

 .